Effective Date: 1-27-2022

 We do not knowingly collect personally identifiable information from children under 13 and use the Personal Information you provide to verify that you are 13 years of age or older.
 If we discover that a child under 13 has provided us with personal information, we will immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to delete it.

 We also use information, including as required your Personal Information, to respond to law enforcement requests and as required by applicable law, court order, or governmental regulations.

-Our information about you is stored initially on our servers and longer-term on “cloud” facilities provided by our business partners.
-Our services are located in the United States and are designed to comply with industry-standard guidelines for security.
+Our information about you is stored initially on our servers, and longer term on “cloud” facilities provided by our business partners.
+Our services are located in the United States and designed to comply with industry standard guidelines for security.
 Those of our cloud service providers may be located in the United States or elsewhere.
 The laws of the United States or of other jurisdictions from which our business partners provide their services may not be as protective of your Personal Information as those of your jurisdiction.
 Our software development, testing, and review processes have also been established to meet FDA and other regulatory requirements, as applicable.

 Our business partners may also store the information we provide them, or that they collect directly from you.
 We only engage business partners who agree to take reasonable steps to protect your information, but we cannot directly control their processes and procedures.
 For information about the steps they take we encourage you to consult their individual privacy policies, which you can find on the websites listed at https://help.apolloneuro.com/hc/en-us/articles/4406213840663.